 Definition

 Packet injection attack on Wi-Fi WEP is a sort of attack in which an attacker injects packets within a Wi-Fi network protected by Wired Equivalent Privacy (WEP) encryption.
 The objective of this attack is to compromise the confidentiality, integrity, and availability of wireless networks.
 The packet injection attack can be used specially against WEP encryption because it utilizes a shared key to encrypt the entire data packet, where it is easy to crack this key using the appropriate tools.
-Here, when the key is compromised then the attacker is able now to apply the packet injection attack on the target network.
+Here, when the key is compromised, then the attacker is able now to apply the packet injection attack on the target network.
 [2][3]

 Mechanism